benchristel/process-to-processes/src/SoftwareDevelopment/PersonalProjects.md

 you can simply fix the problems that _really_ exist, and are _really_ important to you, one at a time.
 You'll be open to many more ways of doing things, and won't feel the need to put down anyone else's programming style, because you'll see that everything is a good idea in its proper context.
 -->

+## "Personal" Projects at work

+What if you don't have time outside of work to write code?
+You might be able to get the benefits of the Personal Projects technique at work by using a {{link MakingApp}} as a testing ground for new approaches.